TheGeekOnSkates/breakaway-basic/new/notes.md

 	then a "term"
 * A "term" is one or more "factors", separated by * or / characters (math)
-* A "factor" is either a variable, a number, or an expression
+* A "factor" is either a variable, a number, or an expression So really, it looks like an expression is a math thing.
 * A variable is a capital letter from A to Z.
 * A number is an int (Tiny BASIC didn't do floats).
 I won't define "digit" lol
 * A "relop" is a comparison (for IF): <, >, <>, or =